fbascheper/tensorflow-js-workshop/docs/instructions.md

    1. A dense layer with a ReLU activation function
    2. A dense layer with a Softmax activation function

-   And it implements the actual training from the images captured by your webcam.
+   And it does the actual training using the images captured by your WebCam, which have been stored in the ``controllerDataset``.

 5. Add the ``train()`` method to the ``onclick()`` event of the HTML-element with id=``"train"``.
    ````